seanharrington256/WildIris_Qiime2/README.md

 salloc -A YOURPROJECT -t 0-03:00 --mem=10G --cpus-per-task=2
 ```

 * Note that running `salloc` sessions and typing commands directly into the console can be convenient for small datasets, but you should be keeping a record of the commands you type somewhere.
-A huge advantage of using slurm scripts, even for short jobs is that you have a file that records the exact commmands you ran.
+A huge advantage of using slurm scripts, even for short jobs, is that you have a file that records the exact commmands you ran.
 In my own analyses, I use slurm scripts for all but the shortest, simplest tasks.

 * The `-A` option in the `salloc` command or in slurm scripts specifies which project to use, you will need your own project for this.